 Incorrect payments happen for a number of reasons:

 - The SSA might be at fault — a computational error, or a failure to obtain or act on information relevant to a recipient's eligibility or benefit amount.

 - A beneficiary might have neglected to notify Social Security of, or provided incorrect data about, a life event that can affect benefits, such as a change in income or a death in the family.

-Mistakes are most prevalent in Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI), the benefits that serve people with disabilities.
-These programs are subject to strict limits on work activity, and in the case of SSI, financial resources.
-Unreported or unidentified income and assets are leading causes of payment errors, according to Social Security.
+Mistakes are most prevalent in Social Security Disability Insurance (SSDI) and, especially, Supplemental Security Income (SSI), the benefits that serve people with disabilities.

 If you've been overpaid

 If Social Security paid you too much, you generally have to pay the money back.
 You will receive a notice explaining the error and outlining your options and rights.

 Typically, SSA withholds some or all of your corrected monthly payment until the debt is settled.
 If you no longer are receiving benefits, the agency seeks a lump sum refund, which you can repay online using the Treasury Department's Pay.gov service.
 You'll find information on using Pay.gov on your billing notice.